 The legendary Promenade des Anglais, the world-famous art museums and the picturesque old town with its narrow streets are definitely among the city’s most popular attractions.
 But Nice lies where the Alps meet the sea and therefore, is surrounded by many interesting places to explore in short and exciting getaways.

 ‘The coastline of the French Riviera (Nice, Cannes, Antibes, Monaco) is just a small part of the huge Provence-Alpes-Cote d’Azur region!
-There’s so much diversity and so much to see: National Parks, medieval villages and a wide variety of landscapes and atmospheres’, he explains.
+There’s so much diversity and so much to see: National Parks, medieval villages and a wide variety of landscapes and atmospheres’.

 Mercantour National Park is one of the most famous protected areas in the country, stretching for over 650 square km along the French departments of Alpes-de-Haute-Provence and Alpes-Maritimes.